BurnOutTrader/ff_rithmic_api/README.md

     handle_received_responses(&rithmic_api, ticker_receiver, SysInfraType::TickerPlant).await?;

-    // on receiving messages we can manually reset the heartbeat timer rithmic_api.update_heartbeat(SysInfraType::TickerPlant);
+    // on receiving messages we can manually reset the heartbeat timer. this is used when not streaming data, it will automatically update when a message is sent.
+    // You can use this function to manually update on messages received. rithmic_api.update_heartbeat(SysInfraType::TickerPlant);

+    /// we can start or stop the async heartbeat task by updating our requirements, in a streaming situation heartbeat is not an api requirement. rithmic_api_arc.switch_heartbeat_required(&SysInfraType::TickerPlant, false).await.unwrap(); /// Stop any running heartbeat task rithmic_api_arc.switch_heartbeat_required(&SysInfraType::TickerPlant, true).await.unwrap(); /// Start a heartbeat task

     let _ = rithmic_api.send_message(&SysInfraType::TickerPlant, &heart_beat).await?;